 Cayton, O.L., Letters, 1938, (C2175)

-Six letters to Mrs. William L. Smith, Savannah, MO, and one letter to Mrs. Fred Foster, Fillmore, MO, from Tacoma, WA.
-Nodaway and Andrew Counties, genealogy, and maps.
+The collection contains six letters to Mrs. William L. Smith, Savannah, MO, and one letter to Mrs. Fred Foster, Fillmore, MO, from Tacoma, WA.
+The letters discuss Nodaway and Andrew Counties and genealogy.
+Maps are included.

 Civil War Scrapbook, Missouri, 1823-1868, (C1379)